Looking For quality elementary resources? Click here ➔

 Obstacle Course

 Set up an obstacle course for your students to complete in teams.
-This could be done inside or outside and can utilize any equipment available or none at all!
-You might use pylons, skipping ropes, bean bags, basketballs, or any other items.
+This could be done indoors or outdoors and can use any available equipment or none at all!
+You might use pylons, skipping ropes, beanbags, basketballs, or other items.
 If you’re short on equipment, consider using playground features such as benches and climbing structures.
 Also, if you only have enough equipment for one course to run, time each group and have subsequent groups try to beat the time set!

 Two Truths and a Lie